 CASA Natalie Trost – “Wendy” age 16

 I had to explain to Wendy that her guardianship was going to be given to her foster parents and that her parents were relinquishing their parental rights.
 I told her that this was a reflection of the greatest kind of love.
-I told her that this was a sacrifice for her parent.
+I told her that this was a sacrifice for her parents.
 I hoped that one day she could understand that they loved her enough to sacrifice their own happiness to ensure that she could have what they could not give to her.
 I explained to her that her parents understood that she and her brother needed a loving and stable environment in order to be happy and healthy.
 Not the inconsistencies of life with people trying to recover from drug addiction.

 CASA Marcia Haus – “Chris” age 2

 I think the adoptive parents don’t want to believe that the child they are adopting who was born addicted (and they think is perfect) could have long-term health issues.
 I continually advocate for them to pay attention and to consult their health care professional when they are concerned about something that might not seem normal or could be concerning.
-I explain that early intervention is very important and it is better to be safe than sorry.
+I explained that early intervention is very important and it is better to be safe than sorry.
 This has been an issue in most of my cases.
-There have been problems with some of these babies with failure to thrive, speech delay and tremors.
+There have been problems with some of these babies with failure to thrive, speech delay, and tremors.
 Interestingly enough, it doesn’t seem the health care providers relate any of these issues (except possibly tremors) to the fact the baby was born addicted.
-They seem to indicate that they really just don’t know short and long term effects of drug addiction in babies.
+They seem to indicate that they really just don’t know the short and long term effects of drug addiction in babies.

 CASA Kathy Kennedy – “Jill” age 16

-Jill was provided with a laptop to assist with school work in exchange for 10 volunteer hours (through PCF grant).
-Youth received CASA/Sleep Train funds for driver’s education with All Star Driving school.
-Our favorite activity came towards the end of the case when through the help of my manager, we were able to obtain a professional maternity photo shoot.
+Jill was provided with a laptop to assist with schoolwork in exchange for 10 volunteer hours (through PCF grant).
+Youth received CASA/Sleep Train funds for driver’s education with All-Star Driving school.
+Our favorite activity came towards the end of the case when through the help of my manager, we were able to obtain a professional maternity photoshoot.
 I took the best photos and put together a photo book through Shutterfly.
 Jill felt very important and loved, certainly a good memory of her CASA experience.
 We also loved hiking together.
 She loved the outdoors, something not available to her with her family.
 We also visited C Horse Ranch where she volunteered years before.
 She was very close to the owner.
 Many old friends she had not seen in some time still worked there.
 Jill was beaming when she left and also got reacquainted with some of her favorite horses.
 We drove her old neighborhood enabling her to recollect happier times in her childhood.